gghoffman/java-converters/README.md

 This repository can be checked out as an eclipse project.
 Running it will run all the packaged examples.

-Conversions supported:
-Bytes and Bits
+Conversions supported: Bytes and Bits, Volume, Temperaure, Time, Distance
-Volume
-Temperaure
-Time
-Distance

 Examples: